OneCommunityGlobal/HighestGoodNetworkApp/README.md

 Step2: Run yarn install or yarn from root directory.

 Step3: Start the app:
 To start the app, you need to set up the api endpoint as a process.env variable.
 Setup tokenKey as same as in HGNRest server.
 RestApi needs to be followed by '/api'.
-For example if HGNRest server is hosted at http://localhost:4500, theRestApi is http://localhost:4500/api .
+For example if HGNRest server is hosted at http://localhost:4500, the RestApi is http://localhost:4500/api .
 You can just run
 ```
 REACT_APP_APIENDPOINT=<put apiendpoint here> npm start
 ```
 For windows user, you can run
 ```
-set REACT_APP_APIENDPOINT=<put apiendpoint here> && npm start
+set REACT_APP_APIENDPOINT=<put apiendpoint here>&& npm start
 ```

 You may have to run it as super user (i.e. sudo) depending upon the permission setup on your machine.